 "Roses" made from autumn leaves, a Victorian garden craft.

 Gardens and nature have inspired a wide variety of crafts and activities throughout history.
 Some crafts are meant to make essential garden work more fun, others can be used to create beautiful ornaments and gifts, and all stimulate dialogue and creativity.
+The Horticulture Learning Center gives visitors the opportunity to learn how these activities fit the stories of Strawbery Banke.

 Flower drying and wreath-making